 That’s why I mostly keep my opinions and thoughts to myself.
-If someone asks for my opinion about the issue though, I am not afraid to “tell it like it is.”
+If someone asks for my opinion about their Dachshund though, I am not afraid to “tell it like it is.”

 The most basic and important thing you can do is to control your Doxie’s daily food intake—this includes food portion and schedule.

 Commercial dog foods contain a feeding guide with portion recommendations on the label.
-As with people, the perfect amount of food for your Dachshund is a case-by-case situation, and should be adjusted according to the exercise levels of your pup.
+However, as with people, the perfect amount of food for your Dachshund is a case-by-case situation, and should be adjusted according to the exercise levels of your pup.

 If possible, I recommend talking with your vet about the proper amount of food to feed your Dachshund.

 Additionally, establish a regular feeding routine.
-Decide how many meals a day is best for your Dachshund (I feed mine twice a day), and stick to it!
+Decide how many meals a day is best for your Dachshund (I feed my adult Dachshunds twice a day and fed my puppy three times a day), and stick to it!

 I know it may take a little extra time to do so, but leaving food out all day for your dog allows them the opportunity to overeat, and consequently gain unnecessary pounds.

 Speaking of unnecessary weight… how often are you handing out treats?
 Also think about how big they are and how many calories each one has.

 I know all too well the temptation to slip your little one a tasty token of your love here and there throughout the day.